 Inputs, Required: NF type, NF instance ID, Names of supported NF services (if applicable) and PLMN ID e.g. if NF needs to be discovered by other PLMNs.

 NOTE 1: for the UPF, the addressing information within the NF profile corresponds to the N4 interface.

+NOTE 2: SCP can use the ID encoded the same way as NF instance.

+NOTE 3: for the SCP, “Names of supported NF services” should be empty.

 Inputs, Optional: